-Yes and no. Remember that the goal of the Moodle work is to practice and learn in order to prepare for the larger assessments for the course later.
+Yes and no. Remember that the goal of the Canvas work is to practice and learn in order to prepare for the larger assessments for the course later.
 Cheating–whatever that means–seems like a self-defeating strategy designed to grub points, instead.
 Since there are so many points available each chapter, “gaming the system” doesn’t make a lot of sense.
 More, it’s an approach that has backfired on many.
 But can you work together to help each other learn?
 I wish you would!
 That doesn’t mean offering quiz answers (see above, and this strategy is often impossible–you’ll see), but helping each other understand the ideas will always benefit all of us!

-Puzzles, riddles, etc. form the primary challenges around the regular activities of Moodle.
+Puzzles, riddles, etc. form the primary challenges around the regular activities of Canvas.
 Solving them (either alone or in teams) can offer great benefits.
 Failing at them can sometimes mean game injury!
 Eventually you will be able to design some to intentionally thwart competitors.

 In the end, they form an environment to solve the larger Mystery of the course . . . .